zilliztech/akcio/src/embedding/README.md

 To change embedding method used in operations, you can modify [__init__.py](./__init__.py) to import a different TextEncoder.
 For example, changing `.langchain_huggingface` to `.openai_embedding` in the init file will switch to OpenAI embedding.
 In the meantime, don't forget to modify [config.py](./config.py) for a changed embedding method.
-The text encoder should inherit Langchain Embeddings and you can rewrite the methods `embed_documents` and `embed_query` to customize the module:
+The text encoder should inherit LangChain Embeddings and you can rewrite the methods `embed_documents` and `embed_query` to customize the module:

 ```python
 from langchain.embeddings.base import Embeddings